coltongrainger/blog/_posts/2018-08-06-navigating-with-kate.md

 author: Colton Grainger
 date: 2018-08-06
 status: notes
-toc: true
 ---

-My survey of curriculum for first year PhD students in the maths department at CU Boulder, looking at cousin disciplines (applied maths, physics, computer science) and other universities.
+A survey of curriculum for first year PhD students in the maths department at CU Boulder, looking at cousin disciplines (applied maths, physics, computer science) and other universities.

 ## Collaboration with applied maths, CS, and physics